ToshioCP/Gtk4-tutorial/src/sec2.src.md

-# Installation of gtk4 to Linux distributions
+# Installation of Gtk4 to Linux distributions

-This section describes how to install gtk4 into Linux distributions.
+This section describes how to install Gtk4 into Linux distributions.

 This tutorial including this section is without any warranty.
-If you install gtk4 to your computer, do it at your own risk.
+If you install Gtk4 to your computer, do it at your own risk.

-This section is written on 9/May/2021.
+This section is written on 13/Jube/2021.
-"At present" means 9/May/2021 in this section.
+"At present" means 13/June/2021 in this section.

-There are two possible way to install gtk4.
+There are three possible way to install Gtk4.

 - Install it from the distribution packages.
 - Build it from the source file.
+- Install Gnome 40 distribution.

+## Installation from the distribution packages

 The first way is easy to install.
 It is a recommended way.
-I've installed gtk4 packages in Ubuntu 21.04.
+I've installed Gtk4 packages in Ubuntu 21.04.

 ~~~
 $ sudo apt-get install libgtk-4-bin libgtk-4-common libgtk-4-dev libgtk-4-doc